 It isn't how much mileage you are running but how you are running the miles.

-You have to experiment, find out what works best for you.
+You have to experiment.
+So, find out what works best for you.

-I certainly feel there is a point in training where you get a negative return on your training investment, the higher you go in mileage.
+I certainly feel there is a point in training where you get a negative return on your investment.
+So, the running more mileage isn't always the best strategy.

-There are runners training at 50 miles a week who get the same results as other runners training upwards of 100 miles per week.
+Remember, there are runners training at 50 miles a week who get better results than those running upwards of 100 miles per week.

 The general rule for mileage is never to exceed more than 10% per week.
-It is a good step in the right direction but the truth is, everyone is individual.
+It is a good step in the right direction.
+That being said, everyone is individual.

 Mileage for marathon training should be setting you up for success, not the other way around.

-Some of the best runners in the world are not calculating every mile they run and not concerned with going over the 10% rule.
+Remember, best runners in the world are not calculating every mile they run.
+In addition, are not concerned with going over the 10% rule.

 The key is finding what works best for your body and making adjustments as you go.